Masayuki Onishi

 Masayuki Onishi (大西 昌之, Ōnishi Masayuki) is a former Japanese football player.

 Playing career

 Onishi was born in Hokkaido on July 5, 1977.
 After graduating from Aichi Gakuin University, he joined J1 League club Yokohama F. Marinos in 2000.
-However he could not play at all in the match.
+However, he could not play at all in the match.
 In 2001, he moved to J2 League club Albirex Niigata.
 Although he played many matches as a substitute forward until May, he could hardly play in the match from June.
-He retired end of 2001 season.
+He retired at the end of the 2001 season.